-Thinking of building on your UG studies, or perhaps preparing for PhD Research?
+Thinking of building on your undergraduate studies, or perhaps preparing for PhD research?

-For our taught and research Masters level courses we offer distinct pathways for those students looking to develop specific research interests, with a focus on building toward doctoral study; and an open route through the MA in Literature and Culture for those who prefer a broader overview of the subject.
+Our programmes offer distinct pathways for those students looking to develop specific research interests; and an open route through the MA in Literature and Culture for those who prefer a broader overview of the subject.

 Develop cutting-edge research at the University of Birmingham.

-At Doctoral level we offer full-time and part-time PhD and MPhil programmes that can be studied on campus or by Distance Learning.
+At doctoral level we offer full-time and part-time PhD and MA by Research programmes that can be studied on campus or by distance learning.
 Staff are all experts in their fields and we offer supervision across a broad range of literature and culture studies.
 As well as being encouraged to contribute to the research life of the department via seminars, conferences, and opportunities for research assistantships, doctoral candidates will be able to apply for postgraduate teaching roles in the department, and to attend research and teaching skills training.

 Go to our research pages and staff profiles for details of specific research interests and areas of supervision.

-Please follow the PhD and MPhil links below for information on how to apply and potential funding opportunities.
+Please follow the link below for information on how to apply.